iustins/Matrix-operations-and-optimisation-techniques/README.md

-# Matrix Operations and Optimization Techniques
+# Matrix operations and optimization techniques